ga1nang/RTOS_lab/README.md

 ## This is the README.md for the last project (An agricultural irrigation system)
+### Use the folder last_project/ga1nang as a workspace in STM32CubeIDE to run our system.

 We added 8 files to our project:
 - 4 header files: `fsm.h`, `global.h`, `scheduler.h`, `software_timer.h`